Under the hood: Tech Stack

 “What did I get myself into?”

 Disclaimer: For brevity’s sake I’m assuming a fair amount of prior knowledge.
-If you would like to learn more about something mentioned here, let me know on Twitter.
+If you would like me to expand, let me know on Twitter.

 Requirements